cldf/cldf/README.md

   like table or column names ends up in all sorts of environments, e.g. as names in SQL databases or as parts of URLs of a web application.
 Thus, it is recommended to stick to ASCII characters in such names and avoid usage of punctuation other than `:._-`.
-- CSVW allows specifying columns as "list-valued", i.e. as containing a list of values (of the same datatype), using the `separator` property.
+- **Cardinality:** CSVW allows specifying columns as "multivalued", i.e. as containing a list of values (of the same datatype), using the `separator` property.
 Thus, CLDF consumers **must** consult a column's `separator` property, to figure out whether the value must be interpreted as list or not.
 Note that this also applies to foreign keys.
-  (Some properties in the CLDF Ontology require the respective column to be list-valued, though.)
+  However, CLDF may restrict the cardinality as follows:
+  - The specification of a property in the ontology may contain a `dc:extent` property with value `singlevalued` or `multivalued`, fixing cardinality of any instance of such a column in any table.
+  - The specification of a column in the default metadata of a *component* may contain a `dc:extent` property with value `singlevalued` or `multivalued`, fixing cardinality.

 #### Identifier